PredixDev/px-widths-tools-design/README.md

 # Widths Tools

-The Predix Experience Widths tooling allows you to generate a suite of utility classes for sizing pieces of UI.
+The Predix Experience Widths Tools allows you to generate a suite of utility classes for sizing pieces of UI.

+## Sass Documentation

+You can review Sass Documentation here: https://github.build.ge.com/pages/PXd/px-widths-tools-design/sassdoc

-## Dependencies
+## Dependency

-Px's Spacing Responsive module depends on one other PXd modules:
+Px's Widths Tools module depends on one other PXd module:

 * [px-defaults-design](https://github.sw.ge.com/PXd/px-defaults-design)